madmann91/bvh/README.md

 This is a modern C++17 header-only BVH library optimized for ray-tracing.
 Traversal and construction routines support different primitive types.
 The design is such that the BVH holds no data and only holds nodes.
 There is no hardware- or platform-specific intrinsic used.
 Parallelization is done using OpenMP tasks.
+There is no dependency except the C++ standard library.

 The construction algorithm is very fast and produces high-quality, SAH-optimized trees (see _On fast Construction of SAH-based Bounding Volume Hierarchies_, by Ingo Wald).